 The Emerson Electric Co.
-Retirement Plan is a tax-qualified retirement program that covered approximately 37,000 participants on September 30, 2021, including the NEOs.
-Plan benefits are based generally on a formula that considers the highest consecutive five-calendar-year average of the executive's annual cash earnings, base salary plus bonus (final average earnings), not to exceed the IRS-prescribed limit applicable to tax-qualified plans (\$290,000 for calendar year 2021).
+Retirement Plan is a tax-qualified retirement program that covered approximately 31,000 participants on September 30, 2022, including the NEOs.
+Plan benefits are based generally on a formula that considers the highest consecutive five-calendar-year average of the executive's annual cash earnings, base salary plus bonus (final average earnings), not to exceed the IRS-prescribed limit applicable to tax-qualified plans (\$305,000 for calendar year 2022).

 The plan provides an annual benefit accrual for each year of service of 1.0% of final average earnings up to "covered compensation" and 1.5% of final average earnings in excess of "covered compensation," limited to 35 years of service.
 When the employee has attained 35 years of service, the annual accrual is 1.0% of final average earnings.
 "Covered compensation" is based on the average of Social Security taxable wage bases, and varies per individual based on Social Security retirement age.
 A small portion of the accrued benefits payable from the plan for each of the NEOs (other than Mr. Dellaquila) includes benefits determined under different but lesser pension formulas for periods of prior service at Company business units.
-In addition, Messrs.
-Karsanbhai, Froedge, Train and Farr are no longer accruing pension benefit service under the plan.
+In addition, Mr. Karsanbhai is no longer accruing pension benefit service under the plan.

 The accumulated benefit that an employee earns over his or her career with the Company is payable upon retirement as a monthly annuity for life with a guaranteed minimum term of five years.
 The normal retirement age for this plan is 65.
 Employees who have attained age 55 and 10 years of service are eligible to retire early under the plan.
-As of September 30, 2021, Messrs.
-Dellaquila, Train and Bulanda are eligible for early retirement.
-Mr. Farr retired as Chief Executive Officer on February 5, 2021, as Chair of the Board on May 4, 2021 and as an employee on May 31, 2021.
+As of September 30, 2022, Messrs.
+Dellaquila and Bulanda and Ms. Bosco are eligible for early retirement.
 If an employee retires before age 65, the accrued benefit is reduced for the number of years prior to age 65 that the benefit commences (4% for each of the first five years that retirement precedes age 65, and 5% for each additional year).
 Employees vest in their accrued benefit after five years of service.
 The plan provides for spousal joint and survivor annuity options.
 No employee contributions are required.

-Benefits under the plan are subject to the limitations under IRC Section 415, which in fiscal 2021 was \$230,000 per year for a single life annuity payable at an IRS-prescribed retirement age.
+Benefits under the plan are subject to the limitations under IRC Section 415, which in fiscal 2022 was \$245,000 per year for a single life annuity payable at an IRS-prescribed retirement age.
 This limitation may be actuarially adjusted in accordance with IRS rules for items such as other forms of distribution and different annuity starting dates.